andreselia/B250-data-analysis/docs/5_diricore_subset.md

 ## 2. Difference between MT and cytosolic genes in subsequence analysis

-Becase a few codons are different in cytosolic genes and MT-genes, there are 2 subsequence scripts.
+Because a few codons are different in cytosolic genes and MT-genes, there are 2 subsequence scripts.
 They output the same data files, but the plotting function is different due to the codons annotation.

 ### 2.1 Subsequence plots for the cytosolic genes: